Julio Álamos

-Julio Álamos Mumbrú (born 3 February 1991) is a Chilean professional boxer who has held the WBA Fedelatin super middleweight title since 2018.
-As of May 2020, he is ranked as the world's tenth-best active super middleweight by the WBA.
+Julio Álamos Mumbrú (born 3 February 1991) is a Chilean professional boxer.

 Early life

 Álamos was born on 3 February 1991 to a well-to-do family in Santiago, Chile.
 He first began boxing when a gym opened up in neighboring Vitacura when he was 14 years old, but also tried sports like basketball, football and athletics.
 He then joined the Chilean Navy with hopes of becoming a Marine, but left after two years because he felt he was wasting his time and instead enrolled at the Universidad del Desarrollo to study commercial engineering.

 Amateur career

 He made his return to the ring and made his amateur debut at the age of 19, losing his first match in the first round by referee stoppage as a result of a bloody nose.
 He attempted to qualify for the 2014 South American Games, which were held in his hometown of Santiago, but was beaten by national teammate Joseph Cherkashyn for the spot.
 After this loss he moved up from middleweight to light heavyweight, where he would remain throughout the rest of his amateur career.
 He also made the decision to move to New York City to further his career, training under Michael Kozlowski at Gleason's Gym in Brooklyn for a year and becoming New York state champion.
 He also won a gold medal at the 2013 Ringside World Championships in the men's novice division.

 In 2014 he competed at the Ringside World Championships again in Kansas City, Missouri, then returned to his homeland and won first place at the Chilean national championships in Cerro Navia.
 He began the next year with a silver-medal finish at the 34th annual Copa Independencia in the Dominican Republic before suffering early exits at the 2015 Pan American Games qualifiers and the Panamerican Championships.
 He also reached the quarterfinals of the 2016 American Olympic Qualification Tournament, where he fell to Albert Ramírez of Venezuela.